Bijikyu/qreactutils/README.md

 - Advanced async state management with callback patterns
 - Mobile detection with proper SSR support
 - Toast system with centralized state management
+- Addition of `withToastLogging` and `executeAsyncWithLogging` for standardized toast/error logging

 ### Implementation Status
 The library provides production-ready React hooks with comprehensive error handling, loading states, and authentication patterns.
 All hooks follow React best practices with stable function references and proper dependency management.